 The EMBA-Global is five-term, 20-month programme.
 During the first academic year, core courses take place in blocks that alternate between London and New York each month.
-During the second academic year, you choose electives from the portfolios of London Business School, Columbia Business School and The University of Hong Kong.
+During the second academic year, you choose electives from the portfolios of LBS and Columbia Business School.
 The electives are offered in modular, block week or weekend formats.

 Do I need to discuss the programme with my employer before I apply?